 Insight of Apache Mynewt

-- With 6 kb kernel Mynewt is very useful for building embedded systems (industrial IoT equipment, medical devices) among various microcontrollers.
+- With a 6 kb kernel, Mynewt is very useful for building embedded systems (industrial IoT equipment, medical devices) among various microcontrollers.

 - It provides profound connectivity with Bluetooth low energy 4.2 stack.

 - Console, shell, and bootloader support this operating system.

 - Apache Mynewt supports priority-based scheduling, preemptive multithreading, multistage software watchdog, memory heap and memory pool allocation, etc.

 In 2015, the Chinese tech giant Huawei released an IoT operating system, and its name is LightOS.
 IoT OS of Huawei provides a standard API for the diverse IoT fields.
 LightOS is a secure, interoperable, low-power operating system.
 LightOS uses middleware to remove the extra cost for the development of IoT devices.
 According to the name, LightOS contains the smallest kernel (6kb) comparing with other operating systems.

 Insight of Huawei LightOS

 - Various network access protocols of LightOS support diverse IoT products.
 For example, NB-IoT, Ethernet, Bluetooth, Wifi, Zigbee, and more.